PixelInsight/Pi_Proofs/README.md

 ## Requirements

-- R programming language
+- Any programming language
-- Base R packages (no additional dependencies)
+- Base language (no additional dependencies)